 If you’re someone who is wanting to work hard and interact with locals while having a very authentic and rewarding experience, then this is a great project for you!
 Your tasks may include food preparation, cooking, serving and cleaning the area after meal times.
 Meals are offered at very low cost to patrons and volunteers’ assistance is greatly appreciated as it enables the program to further spread its reach and ensure the ongoing success of its operation.

 As you will be volunteering alongside our local team and placement staff, you do not need to have prior food preparation or hospitality experience to participate on this project.

-The program orientation begins every Monday and last for 3 days.
-Volunteers need to arrive in Ho Chi Minh City on the Sunday before orientation.
+The program orientation begins every Monday, and volunteers need to arrive in Ho Chi Minh City on the Sunday before orientation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Ho Chi Minh City.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Vietnam prior to your volunteer program, you will need to make your own way to the volunteer accommodation on the day before your program orientation.
+If you are travelling in Vietnam prior to your volunteer program, you will need to make your own way to the volunteer accommodation on the day before your program orientation.